fcallaly/rest-shorturl/README.md

 CircleCi config is in .circleci/config.yml

-Currently circleci is deploying builds as a Docker container to [dockerhub](http://hub.docker.com/r/callalyf/restshorturl)
+Currently circleci is deploying builds as a Docker container to <http://hub.docker.com/r/callalyf/restshorturl>

+Latest docker tag is running at <http://140.203.205.15:8080/swagger-ui.html>

 **Example of running docker image**: